 Message from the Residency Director

 Our residents come from all over the country and work together as a cohesive and mutually supportive team.
 They have chosen UIC FMR for the opportunity to become evidence-based, full-spectrum Family Medicine physicians with expertise in the care of special and vulnerable populations, addressing social determinants of health and health disparities.
-Our residents also take advantage of the many University resources, such as tuition waivers for graduate school, College of Medicine teaching roles, and the tremendous network of partners available to our department.
+Our residents also take advantage of the many University resources, such as tuition waivers for graduate school, College of Medicine teaching roles, and the tremendous network of interprofessional and community partners available to our department.

 We, as a department, believe that Family Medicine is the answer to many of the challenges of American healthcare, and our faculty represent the diverse spectrum of Family Medicine.
 They each maintain broad-scope practices alongside our residents at either University Village/Pilsen or one of Mile Square’s sites.
-Activities of the faculty include organizational leadership within the College of Medicine and the University, maternity care, inpatient medicine, gender-inclusive medicine, substance use disorders, community activism, global health, research, teaching, procedures, and more.
+Activities of the faculty include organizational leadership within the College of Medicine and the University, pregnancy care, inpatient medicine, gender-inclusive medicine, substance use disorders, community activism, global health, research, teaching, procedures, and more.